hhu-bsinfo/ibdxnet/README.md

 to generate build scripts (e.g. makefile).
 Just run the *build.sh* script which will execute the steps required to compile everything.

-The output files are located in *build/cmake* in their dedicated subdirs, e.g.
+The output files are located in *build/bin* and *build/lib*, e.g. *build/lib/libMsgrcJNIBinding.so*.
-*build/cmake/JNIIbdxnet/libJNIIbdxnet.so*.

 # Run instructions